Arizona town calls state of emergency over migrant arrivals

 “The border is not open,” the statement said.

 But the agency says some migrants are being released into the U.S. based on factors including a lack of capacity in holding facilities.
-Customs and Border Protection says it lacks legal authority to provide transportation of people who have been processed for release.
+CBP says it lacks the legal authority to provide transportation of people who have been processed for release.
 The agency says it provides advance notice to local governments before dropping off migrants.

 The increase in arrivals has prompted Republicans to criticize President Joe Biden’s handling of border security following four years of hardline immigration policies under his predecessor Donald Trump.